No one should have to choose between staying safe and exercising their right to vote.

 Are you ready to be part of the movement?

 Vote-By-Mail Myths, Busted:

-Despite what you may have heard from the president, claims of fraud associated with voting by mail are rare.
+Despite what you may have heard, claims of fraud associated with voting by mail are rare.

 Five states have already successfully adopted vote-by-mail systems that have proven effective.
 In fact, states with some of the highest voter participation, especially in typically low-turnout primary contests, tend to be vote-by-mail states.